 - 1-04.
 Project Owner.
 The H. Neely Henry Dam and Lake Project is owned and operated by APC under provisions of the license issued by FERC for Project Number 2146. - 1-05.
 Operating Agency.
-The H. Neely Henry Project is operated for flood risk management and navigation support in accordance with regulations prescribed by the Secretary of the Army which are published in the Code of Federal Regulations, Title 33, Chapter II, Part 208, Section 208.65.
+The H. Neely Henry Project is operated for flood risk management and navigation support in accordance with regulations prescribed by the Secretary of the Army, which are published in the Code of Federal Regulations, Title 33, Chapter II, Part 208, Section 208.65.
 Day-to-day operation of the facility is assigned to the APC's Alabama Control Center Hydro Desk in Birmingham, Alabama, which is part of the Transmission Department under the direction of the Reservoir Operations Coordinator.
 Long-range water planning and flood risk management operation is assigned to the APC Reservoir Management in Birmingham, Alabama, which is part of Southern Company Hydro Services, under the direction of the Reservoir Management Supervisor.
 Operation of the project is in accordance with the FERC license and this water control manual. - 1-06.
 Regulating Agencies.
-Regulating authority is shared between the Corps, the FERC, and the APC.
+Regulating authority is shared between the Corps, FERC, and APC.
 A Memorandum of Understanding (MOU) has been adopted by the APC and the Corps concerning the operation of the project.
 The purpose of the MOU was to clarify the responsibilities of the Corps and the APC with regard to the operation of the project for flood risk management and other purposes and to provide direction for the orderly exchange of hydrologic data.
 Those modifications agreed upon by both parties are contained in the regulation plan as presented in this manual.
 The MOU and this manual will be used to provide direction to implement the prescribed flood risk management operations at the project.
-A copy of the MOU is included in this manual as Exhibit C.
+A copy of the MOU is included in this manual as Exhibit C. - 1-07.
+Vertical Datum.
+All vertical data presented in this manual are referenced to the project's historical vertical datum, National Geodetic Vertical Datum of 1929 (NGVD29).
+The National Geodetic Survey (NGS) Coordinate Conversion and Transformation Tool (NCAT) program shows that +0.18 can be used to convert NGVD29 to NAV88 at H. Neely Henry Dam.

-II - DESCRIPTION OF PROJECT
+2 - DESCRIPTION OF PROJECT

 2-01.
 Location.
 The H. Neely Henry Dam is located on the Coosa River at river mile 146.82, approximately 26 miles downstream from the City of Gadsden, Alabama.
-H. Neely Henry Lake extends upstream 78 miles to the Weiss Dam, and is located in Etowah, Cherokee, St. Clair and Calhoun Counties.
+H. Neely Henry Lake extends upstream 78 miles to the Weiss Dam, and is located in Etowah, Cherokee, St. Clair, and Calhoun Counties.
 The powerhouse is located on the east side, or left bank, of the Coosa River.
 The area of the watershed above the project is approximately 6,596 square miles.
 The location of the dam is shown on Plates 2-1 and 2-2.
-The dam is also shown in Figure 2.1.
+The dam is also shown in Figure 2-1.

-Figure 2-1.
-H. Neely Henry Dam
+Figure 2-1 H. Neely Henry Dam

 2-02.
 Purpose.
-H. Neely Henry Dam is a multiple-purpose project which constitutes one unit in the proposed total development of the power potential and other water resources of the Coosa River below Rome, Georgia.
-The dam was built by APC principally for the production of hydroelectric power but was designed and constructed with a provision for the future installation of locks and appurtenances to facilitate development of the Coosa River for navigation, when such development becomes economically feasible.
+H. Neely Henry Dam is a multiple-purpose project, which constitutes one unit in the proposed total development of the power potential and other water resources of the Coosa River below Rome, Georgia.
+The dam was built by APC principally for the production of hydroelectric power but was designed and constructed with a provision for the future installation of locks and appurtenances to facilitate development of the Coosa River for navigation when such development becomes economically feasible.
 The dam also provides flood risk management benefits.
-Although not affected by Corps water supply regulations, the H. Neely Henry Lake is a source of water supply for domestic, agricultural, and municipal and industrial users.
+Although not affected by Corps water supply regulations, the H. Neely Henry Lake is a source of water supply for domestic, agricultural, and municipal and industrial (M&I) users.
 The lake also creates a large recreational area providing opportunities for fishing, boating, and other water-based recreational activities.